jiqiang90/ledger-subquery/docs/entity_creation.md

 5        	type: "message_type_url"
 ```

-- L0 - Reference the TypeScript handler function to be called when triggered.
+- **L0** - Reference the TypeScript handler function to be called when triggered.

-- L1 - Define which type of handler this will trigger, in this case an Event handler.
+- **L1** - Define which type of handler this will trigger, in this case an Event handler.
 This will provide the event to the handler as the function signature.

-- L2-3 - Configure the event filtering for type `"event_type"`.
+- **L2-3** - Configure the event filtering for type `event_type`.

-- L4-5 - Configure the relevant message filtering as type `"message_type_url"`.
+- **L4-5** - Configure the relevant message filtering as type `message_type_url`.

 [Further reading](https://academy.subquery.network/build/manifest/cosmos.html#mapping-handlers-and-filters)

 ### Testing
-The current development is test-driven, as such, the tests within the [`Ledger-SubQuery`](/https://github.com/fetchai/ledger-subquery) repository are based upon a Python `Unittest` suite, running automatically as CI in the form of a GitHub Action.
+The current development is test-driven, as such, the tests within the [`ledger-subquery`](/https://github.com/fetchai/ledger-subquery) repository are based upon a Python `Unittest` suite.
+This suite is executed within CI in the form of a GitHub Action.
 Each test is designed to be an encapsulated `end-to-end` assertion of each entities' functionality.

 The current program flow for each test can be abstracted to the different major parts and services of the system. `CosmPy` is used to interface with the `fetchd` node to construct and broadcast messages which will then be indexed.
 In order to execute PostgreSQL and GraphQL queries for test value assertion, the `Psycopg` and `GQL` libraries are used.